 Can you put lavender oil in a hot tub?

-Popular essential oils, such as lavender oil, cannot be used in a hot tub.
+Popular essential oils and liquid scents, such as lavender oil, cannot be used in a hot tub.
 Any oil-based product should never be used in a hot tub due as it can clog the filter and create excess foam.